Indoor Rock Climbing At Aviator features the tallest rock wall in Brooklyn

 From team-building and adventure-based field trips to personal fitness, the rock wall offers a variety of challenges for beginner, intermediate, and advanced rock climbers.

-Whether it’s own activity or as part of the Aviator Day Pass scaling the aviator rock wall climbing is a thrilling and unique activity to try in Brooklyn.
+Whether it’s own activity or as part of the Aviator Day Pass or if it’s the focal point of your next birthday party, scaling the aviator rock wall climbing is a thrilling and unique activity to try in Brooklyn.

 Our indoor rock wall has four different rock climbing paths with each introducing their own unique set of challenges.